JoaoAguiar/Supermarket_Simulator/README.md

 # Supermarket_Simulator
-A supermarket simulator using queues and priority queues
+>A supermarket simulator using queues and priority queues, that simulates the cashier counters at supermarkets.